 Dr. Seuss Craft For My Many Colored Days

-This is such a fun Dr. Seuss Craft For My Many Colored Days.
 I love ALL of his books but this one is super special.
-I have a deep love for colors and creativity and the book My Many Colored Days inspires me.
+I have a deep love for colors and creativity and this book inspires me.
 Through the use of bouncing rhymes with many colors and animals, this book offers an opportunity for children to start understanding feelings and moods and how to express themselves.
+So many fun conversations starters are in this book to get kids communicating and sharing.
+This is such a fun Dr. Seuss Craft For My Many Colored Days.

 My favorite colored day in the book is the PINK day.
 Flamingos are special to lots of people for lots of different reasons.
 I particularly love flamingos because they remind me of my mom.